Demystifying the College Application Process

 Step 1: Self-Reflection and Goal Setting: Beginning Early in A High School Career

 Before diving into the application process, it is essential for high school seniors to engage in self-examination and goal setting.
-Take the time to explore your interests, strengths, and aspirations.
-Reflect on the type of college environment that would best suit your needs, academic goals, and personal preferences.
-Consider your long-term career objectives and how different colleges can help you achieve them.
+They should take time to explore their interests, strengths, and aspirations.
+Also, students need to reflect on the type of college environment that would best suit their needs, academic goals, and personal preferences.
+Consider long-term career objectives and how different colleges can help students achieve them.

-Identifying your operating manual by focusing on your intrinsic motivators, core values, and characteristics is an enormous benefit when you engage in writing your personal statement.
-You are setting the stage for the admissions officers to truly get to know what makes you tick.
+Identifying your student’s operating manual by focusing on their intrinsic motivators, core values, and characteristics is an enormous benefit when they engage in writing their personal statement.
+They are setting the stage for the admissions officers to truly get to know what makes them tick.

 Step 2: Research and Build a College List: 10th and 11th Grades

-Once you have a better understanding of yourself and your goals, it's time to research and build a college list.
+Once your student has a better understanding of themself and their goals, it's time to research and build a college list.
 Explore different colleges and universities, through virtual tours and campus visits if possible.

 Research specific academic programs, extracurricular activities, campus culture, and financial aid options.
 Consider factors such as location, size, and the overall fit of the institution.
 Aim for a balanced list that includes stretch, target, and likely (especially if they are financially viable) schools.